Embracing and Helping Surgeons Accept Change — Instead of Blaming & Labeling Them

 All of those three approaches require conversations about change.
 Again, that reminds me of the M.I. approach.

 Communication can't just be a one-way mandate.
-Leaders need to invite people to share their motivations and their challenges.
-Hopefully the discussion goes in a direction that allows people to strengthen their motivation.
+Leaders need to invite people to share their motivations and challenges.
+Hopefully, the discussion goes in a direction that allows people to strengthen their motivation.
 TELLING is tempting, but it might result only in superficial compliance (with people reporting that checklists are being used, even if they are really not).

 What do you think of the article?
 How does this line up with your experiences?Please post a comment and join the discussion.
 Subscribe to get notified about posts daily or weekly.